 What is blessed bread?

-During every Divine Liturgy, the Orthodox (and Catholics who celebrate the Byzantine Rite) distribute blessed bread after Holy Communion.
+During every Divine Liturgy, the Orthodox (and Roman Catholics who celebrate the Byzantine Rite) distribute blessed bread after Holy Communion.
 This bread comes from a loaf called the prosphora (Gr. “offering”), which is stamped with a seal that says, “IC XC NIKA,” (Jesus Christ Conquers).
 The part with the seal is called the Lamb.
 The priest cuts out the Lamb during a part of the Liturgy called the Proskomedia.
 So, the blessed bread, or antidoron (Gr. “instead of the gifts”), is what remains of the loaf after the Lamb is removed and consecrated.

-The priest blesses the antidoron during the singing of the hymn to the Theotokos (Mother of God) and usually distributes it at the end of the Divine Liturgy to all present in the congregation.
+The priest blesses the antidoron during the singing of the hymn to the Theotokos (Mother of God) and usually distributes what remains of it at the end of the Divine Liturgy to all present in the congregation.

 In some Orthodox churches, like ours, the priest distributes the blessed bread to everyone, even those who are non-Orthodox.
 Moreover, he blesses each person who approaches to receive it.
 In other jurisdictions, the antidoron is reserved for the faithful only, the same as Holy Communion.

 Typically, we receive blessed bread immediately after the Eucharist and/or after venerating the cross and receiving a blessing from the priest at the end of the Divine Liturgy.
-We consume it to cleanse our pallets after receiving the Body and Blood of Christ in the Eucharist, to prepare our bodies to once again eat earthly food.
+We do this to cleanse our palates after receiving the Body and Blood of Christ in the Eucharist, to prepare our bodies to once again eat earthly food.
 Because the antidoron is blessed, we must be mindful when handling it:

 - Take care not to allow crumbs to drop to the floor.

 If this happens, gather the crumbs together.
 You can either burn them or scatter them outdoors for the elements and animals to consume.

 - Assist children and make sure they only take one or two pieces.

-- Consume the bread slowly, mindful of what it is and the benefit you receive from God for partaking of it.
+- Consume the bread slowly, mindful of what it is and of the benefit you receive from God for partaking of it.